jdj0/milestone1-sadgirlbakers/README.md

 1. Log in to GitHub and go to the GitHub Repository.
 2. Click on settings (the gear icon).
 3. Scroll down to the GitHub Pages header and click on the ‘Check it out here!’ link.
-4. Under the Source header, from the dropdown menu choose ‘main’.
+4. Under the Source header, from the dropdown menu choose ‘main’ then select folder '/ (root)'.
+5. Click Save.
-5. After the page refreshes, scroll down to the published website link found under the GitHub pages header.
+6. After the page refreshes, scroll down to the published website link found under the GitHub pages header.

 ## Forking the GitHub Repository
 To create a copy of the project to experiment with changes in a safe way that will not affect the original site: